predictiveworks/cdap-spark/README.md

 **Works ML** externalizes Apache Spark machine learning algorithms as plugins for Google CDAP data pipelines.These pipelines can also be built visually without any coding expertise.

+### Works TS

+**Works TS** complements Apache Spark with time series algorithms and also externalizes them as plugins for Google CDAP data pipelines.

 ### Works Rules

 **Works Rules** externalizes [Drools' Rule Engine](https://www.drools.org) as plugin for CDAP data pipelines.
 Drools compliant rules can be applied by an easy-to-use interface without the need to write code in any programming language.